Is Now the Time to "Buy the Dip"?

 In an effort to tamp down this rising inflation, the Federal Reserve increased its key fed funds rate by 0.50%, or 50 basis points.
 While half a percentage point may not seem significant, it’s the biggest increase since 2000.
 Fed watchers think the central bank may just be getting started, with future hikes possible at the bank’s scheduled June and July meetings.

 Higher rates mean borrowing money is more expensive, whether you’re in the market for a home, a car, or a competitive loan.
 The objective of a rate hike is to slow down spending — without going so far as to spark a recession.
-This environment may reduce trading among higher-risk assets, at least in the short term.
+This environment may cool enthusiasm for higher-risk assets, at least in the short term.

 Bitcoin and its peers are increasingly moving in closer concert with the S&P 500 Index, the bellwether grouping that tracks the performance of the largest U.S. companies.
 In fact, just this week, Bitcoin’s correlation with the SPX has hit a new record.